 The ribosome continues reading all of the mRNA bases until it hits a stop signal—which is also a triplet codon such as UGA—and the now long chain of amino acids falls loose.
 This chain may be a functional protein immediately, or, more usually, it might undergo some additional post-translational processing by enzymes to become active.

-Once the mRNA has created a number of the proteins, such as the ones that are the goal of mRNA vaccines, that mRNA molecule is then ripped apart by enzymes in the cell, so that the individual RNA nucleotides can go back to being reused in a whole new mRNA sequence.
-The cellular machinery of translating DNA into proteins is constantly recycling the RNA.
+Once the mRNA has created a number of the proteins, such as the ones that are the goal of mRNA vaccines, that mRNA molecule is then ripped apart by enzymes in the cell so that the individual RNA nucleotides can go back to being reused in a whole new mRNA sequence.
+The cellular machinery of translating DNA into proteins is constantly recycling RNA.

 The mRNA vaccine technology relies upon a specific mRNA sequence to kickstart the endogenous production of proteins that are structurally equivalent to the antigens that will be targets of the vaccine.
-The mRNA sequences in the vaccine enter the cell (with a carrier protein), heads to the ribosomes to create the viral or cancer antigens.
+The mRNA sequences in the vaccine enter the cell (with a carrier protein), and head to the ribosomes to create the viral or cancer antigens.
 These antigenic proteins will depart the cell and will trigger the body’s adaptive immune system to produce antibodies effective against the intended target, whether it will be cancer cells or viruses.

 One more thing – the proteins produced by these mRNA sequences in the vaccines are biologically inert.
 They will induce an immune response, but they will not cause any other biological effect including becoming pathogenic or causing cancer.

 So, let’s summarize.
 The mRNA vaccines make use of the cell’s ribosome to create the viral or cancer antigens.
 That antigen induces an adaptive immune system response that will “remember” that antigen allowing the immune system to quickly attack the virus if it shows up.